-More than 95 percent of the revenue deposited in the MTCA accounts comes from HST payments.
-The remaining 5 percent comes from fees, revenues from cost recovery efforts, fines, and other revenues.
+More than 95% of the revenue deposited in the MTCA accounts comes from HST revenue.
+The remaining 5% comes from fees, cost recovery, fines, and other sources.

 We publish two recurring legislative reports that describe how we're using — or plan to use — funds from the Model Toxics Control Act (MTCA).
 You can download the latest reports on our Legislative Reports webpage.